TCP/IP channels are used to link PMDF to TCP/IP based networks such as

 1426, 1869, 1870, and 1891.¹ The description of this protocol and

-extensions to it may be found in files such as rfc821.txt
+extensions to it may be found in files such as rfc821.txt,

-in the RFC
+rfc1470.txt, and rfc1891.txt in the RFC

 subdirectory of the PMDF documentation directory.